farhiongit/c_thread_pool/README_map.md

 Example
-If `m` is of map of elements of type T and `sel` a map_selector, the following piece of code will remove and retrieve the data of the first element selected by `sel`:
+If `m` is a map of elements of type T and `sel` a map_selector, the following piece of code will remove and retrieve the data of the first element selected by `sel`:

  T \*data = 0;  // `data` is a *pointer* to the type stored in the map.